alanng0000/Doc/Doc/Execute/a.md

 ## Start

-When Execute is switch on, Execute System loads Execute Program from Execute System Memory permanent store to Execute System Memory addressable store.
+When Execute is started, Execute System loads Execute Program from Execute System Memory permanent store to Execute System Memory addressable store.
 Execute Program will be at address 0 of Execute System Memory.
 Execute System Compute instruction pointer will point to address 0.
 Execute System Compute will start compute.